Black Friday | 25% off online accounting for 6 months!

-In part one of this article we looked at whether employers have to seek references when recruiting, whether there is a legal obligation for a previous employer to give a reference to their ex-employee, and whether a new employer withdraw a job offer on receipt of a bad reference.
+In part one of this article, we looked at whether employers have to seek references when recruiting, whether there’s a legal obligation for a previous employer to give a reference to their ex-employee, and whether a new employer withdraw a job offer on receipt of a bad reference.
 Read on for more information on professional references.

-In addition, an employer, when providing a reference, is likely to access personal data, which falls under the Data Protection Act 1998.
+In addition, an employer, when providing a reference, is likely to access personal data, which falls under the General Data Protection Regulations 2018.

 Therefore, the employer must satisfy one of the conditions required for processing data and when giving references – the most likely condition to apply is that the individual employee has consented to the data being processed.
-Confirming dates of employment and length of service does not amount to ‘processing personal date’ of an employee, but confirming an employees attendance records, or disciplinary records, could be ‘sensitive’ personal data.
+Confirming dates of employment and length of service and probably salary should not be a problem as this is factual information, even though it is of course ‘personal data’ of an employee, but confirming an employees attendance records, or disciplinary records may require specific consent from the employee which may be hard or impossible to achieve, as under GPDR, consent must be voluntary, explicit and informed.

-The Code is not legally binding, but can be taken into account by a Court or Tribunal if there is a complaint.
+The Code isn’t legally binding, but can be taken into account by a Court or Tribunal if there’s a complaint.
+This Code has not yet been updated for GDPR (September 2018).

 The prospective employer could send the previous employer a photocopy of the individual’s signed consent to its seeking the reference, in the reference request.
 This will normally be sufficient for the previous employer to process the personal data.